polterguy/polterguy.github.io/index.md

 has been working and consulting for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
 Needles to say, but Magic is _very, very, very_ secure.
-For some of these firms, Magic has saved millions of dollars in recruitment costs, while at the same time tightened security significantly.
+For some of these firms, Magic has saved millions of dollars in development costs, while at the same time tightened security significantly.

 Magic was also built using a TDD approach, and there are hundreds of unit tests in the project, that verifies the integrity of every possible course of code flow, whenever we apply change to its underlying